usail-hkust/UUKG/USTP_Model/readme.md

 coordinates: Array or nested array composed of float type.
 Describe the location information of the geo entity, using the coordinates format of Geojson.
 ```

-xxx.rel: An element in the Rel table consists of the following four parts:
+**xxx.rel**: An element in the Rel table consists of the following four parts:

 **rel_id, type, origin_id, destination_id.**

 ```